szabgab/perlmaven.com/sites/en/pages/barewords-in-perl.md

 ```

 That's strange in itself as we are used to put strings in quotes but
-Perl by default allows <b>barewords</b> - words without quotes - to behave like strings.
+Perl by default allows **barewords** - words without quotes - to behave like strings.

 The above code would print "hello".